Billy Idol: Personal life

 Idol lives in Los Angeles.
 He has never married, but was previously in a long-term relationship with English singer and dancer Perri Lister.
 They have a son, Willem (born 1988), who has been a member of the rock band FIM.
 They separated in 1989.
 Idol also has a daughter, Bonnie, from another relationship.
-As of 2024, he has three granddaughters.
+As of 2026, he has four granddaughters.
 Idol released his memoir Dancing with Myself in 2014.
-Idol has a love for Motorcycles, specifically Harley Davidsons; he even performed at the company's 100th anniversary concert celebration in 2003.
+Idol has a love for motorcycles, specifically Harley Davidsons; he even performed at the company's 100th anniversary concert celebration in 2003.

 In 2023, Idol revealed he had another son, Brant Broad, after Bonnie took a 23andMe DNA test and learned she had a half-brother.
 Idol introduced Broad publicly as his son at his Hollywood Walk of Fame induction ceremony that year.

-Idol has struggled with alcoholism and drug addiction, including heroin and cocaine.
+Idol has struggled with alcoholism and drug addiction, including addiction to heroin and cocaine.
 In his 2014 memoir, he said there was more than one time he woke up in a hospital after passing out in a nightclub.
 In 1994, he collapsed outside a Los Angeles nightclub due to an overdose of gamma-Hydroxybutyric acid (GHB).
 He stopped his drug use after this incident, as he decided his children would never forgive him for dying of a drug overdose.
-Idol then started working out and going to the gym regularly, and has credited it to helping him with his recovery.
-In a 2025 interview he stated “Working out became a big part of my life.
-And it helped me get over drug addiction,” In 2014, he said he had not taken hard drugs since 2003 but added that he smoked cannabis regularly and was an occasional drinker.
+Idol then started working out and going to the gym regularly, and has credited it as helping him with his recovery.
+In a 2025 interview he stated "Working out became a big part of my life.
+And it helped me get over drug addiction".
+In 2014, he said he had not taken hard drugs since 2003 but added that he smoked cannabis regularly and was an occasional drinker.
 In addition to his British citizenship, Idol gained American citizenship in 2018.

+Idol's interest in Westerns, Civil War history and other Americana was shared by Ozzy Osbourne, whom Idol helped induct into the Rock & Roll Hall of Fame.